lm3nitro/Projects/Firewall/Fortinet/Unboxing Fortinet.md

 ### Summary:

 Installing and getting it was fairly easy; I like how user friendly the interface is.
 Having a firewall in your home network is crucial to protect against intrusion, network control, and for privacy and malware defense.
 Having a firewall is a fundamental layer of security that enhances the safety of your home network.
+Additionally, it offers granular control over network traffic, allowing me to set rules and permissions for specific devices or applications.
+In short, having a Fortinet firewall gives me peace of mind by securing my home network from a wide range of cyber threats, while providing control, monitoring, and flexibility.